apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 ### [](#two-requests-with-different-ip-addresses) Two requests with different IP addresses

-The IP addresses are chosen from the `SHADER` and `BUYPROXIES94952` proxy groups.
+The IP addresses are chosen from the `SHADER` and `BUYPROXIES94952` proxy groups, however you don't have to specify proxy groups to use different IPs.

 Specify proxy groups in the **username** parameter.